Introduction

 Deferring or seeking an exemption from the requirement to use a Grants Hub

-In exceptional circumstances the responsible minister may seek a temporary deferral or permanent exemption from the requirement to use one of the Grants Hubs to deliver a grant program.
+In exceptional circumstances the responsible minister may write to the Minister for Finance to seek a temporary deferral or permanent exemption from the requirement to use one of the Grants Hubs to deliver a grant program.

 A temporary deferral may be considered when: